Dana Firas

 Princess Dana Firas (née Dana Nabil Toukan; born 27 October 1970) is a Jordanian princess and the wife of Prince Firas bin Ra'ad.
-She is a global advocate for heritage protection and preservation as a foundation for development, responsible tourism, identity and political participation, and peace building.
+She is a global advocate for heritage protection and preservation as a foundation for sustainable development, identity and peacebuilding.
 She is the wife of Prince Firas bin Ra'ad, the son of Prince Ra'ad bin Zeid and Princess Majda Ra'ad.

-She serves as the President of the Board of Directors of Petra National Trust and is a liaison with The Royal Hashemite Court and Jordanian government ministries.
+She serves as the President of the Board of Directors of Petra National Trust.
 She was named a UNESCO Goodwill ambassador in June 2017 by the UNESCO Director-General Irina Bokova.
-Her advocacy for the cause of cultural heritage preservation and awareness resulted in their inclusion in two World Tourism Organization declarations She presides over the Board of Trustees of the Petra National Trust and is the elected president of the Jordan National Committee of the International Council on Monuments and Sites.
-She is also an invited expert to the international board of ICOMOS.
+She presides over the Board of Trustees of the Petra National Trust and is the elected president of the Jordan National Committee of the International Council on Monuments and Sites.
+She served as an invited expert to the international board of ICOMOS from 2020-2023.
+In the triennial General Assembly meeting of ICOMOS in Sydney Australia, Princess Dana was formally elected to the board as Vice President.
+She leads a global effort to integrate culture and heritage in the climate agenda and serves as Special Envoy of the Climate Heritage Network to the Group of Friends of Culture Based Climate Action advocating for culture-based climate action.